01100001melia/Register-/README.md

-# Register Form - Competition Project
+# Register Form - Simple Competition Project

 A simple register form built in C# Windows Forms as part of a programming competition.